skconsulting/Interstitial_Lung_desease/README.md

 ## file description

+## model and weights
+ILD_CNN_model.json
+ILD_CNN_weights
+those files contain the model used (one needs to compile it after upload) and the weights coming from a training session with 100 Epochs

 ### prediction part notebook
 the file name is ILD_CNN Predict part.ipynb this notebook load the model and the weights trained in the former training session.